Create a Logical Model

 To create a logical model, you must first define a physical view.
 See Create a Physical View.
 Then follow the steps below:

-1. Press the top ‘Data’ button database.
+1. Press the top ‘Data’ button Data.

 2. In the ‘Navigation Tree’ in the left panel, expand the ‘Data Sources’ folder and the data source to which you want to add a data model.
-Select the ‘Data Model’ node, and press the ‘New Logical Model’ button new logical model.
+Select the ‘Data Model’ node, and press the ‘New Logical Model’ button New Logical Model.

 3. Provide a name for the logical model and press OK.